adharshkamath/adharshkamath.github.io/content/about.md

 type: "about"
 ---

 Hi there!
-My name is Adharsh and I'm an undergraduate at [NITK, India](https://nitk.ac.in).
+I'm Adharsh Kamath.
+I'm an undergraduate at [NITK, India](https://nitk.ac.in).

 This is where I occasionally post [articles](/posts) about Programming Languages, Compilers, Parallel programming and a few other topics.